Thursday, November 15, 2007

 “I have no idea,” I said.

 “He said he brought over the best duck he had,” said my Aunt Edith.
-I hadn’t even realized she was listening.
+I hadn’t realized she was listening.
 She was holding a bowl of dark red blood.
 “And then he said he also raises chickens and pigs, and he has a cow, and if you ever want to buy any chickens or ducks or pigs or eggs or cream or fresh butter he would give you a good deal.
 Then he said you were really pretty and that it was about time Arnold married and settled down."

 “Oh, okay,” said Elektra.